incognito113/supertracer-3000/README.md

 # supertracer-3000

-Ray tracing engine that allows users to create custom scenes with a variety of predefined solids, imported meshes via .obj files, and real-time camera controls.
+This is a ray tracing engine that allows users to create custom scenes with a variety of predefined solids, imported meshes via .obj files, and real-time camera controls.
 The code base was developed as the final project for CSCI 221 in Fall 2025.

 ## Table of Contents